 - Total due amount after including VAT

-One VAT is required to be submitted for each quarter on the behalf of your business.
+One VAT is required to be submitted for each quarter on behalf of your business.
 VAT amounts can be paid online.
-From the last day of each quarter onwards you will be left with 20 days to pay the required amount.
+From the last day of each quarter onwards, you will be left with 20 days to pay the required amount.

 What’s the Purpose of Value-Added Tax?

-A value-added tax, like many other taxes, are specifically applied for raising revenue and subsequently funding government plans and other externalities.
-Since it is a consumption tax, therefore, it gathers money for facilitating the governments.
+Like many other taxes, a value-added tax is specifically applied for raising revenue and funding government plans and other externalities.
+Since it is a consumption tax, it gathers money to facilitate the government.

 Where Does VAT Apply?

-Value-added tax is applicable on all the 28 countries that constitute European Union.
+The value-added tax applies to all the 28 countries that constitute European Union.
 However, the VAT rates significantly fluctuate in different countries.
 The United States is the only country that doesn’t impose a value-added tax federally.